Big Sur mountain is on the market: $15M

 The local conservation community no doubt would like to see the ranch become parkland or open space.
 The property is also adjacent to the Monterey Peninsula Regional Park District’s Mill Creek Redwoods Preserve, which encompasses 1,534 acres.
 The park district declined to comment if it has interest in the property, general manager Joe Donofrio said.

 The Big Sur Land Trust, which owned the Mill Creek property before selling it to the park district, is not seeking to buy the ranch, spokesperson Rachel Saunders said.
 But the group would like to see it become parkland or open space.
+The group prepared a list of all necessary veterinary medicines.

 “The land trust is certainly interested in the Adler property from a landscape conservation standpoint,” Saunders explained.
 “It is a unique and iconic property.
 While the land trust is not actively pursuing a purchase of the property at this time, we are on the lookout for potential conservation buyers or a network of conservation buyers who might be willing to work with us on a conservation outcome (like a conservation easement) for the property.”